runpod/docs/docs/hosting/partner-requirements.md

 - **Option 1**: At least 100 GPUs in total, each with a minimum of 12 GB VRAM.
 - **Option 2**: At least 32 GPUs in total, each with a minimum of 80 GB of VRAM.
+- **Option 3**: For Secure Cloud eligibility, 500x GPUs are required at minimum.

 We also require 2 GPU per server at minimum.
 8x configuration is recommended.